Is the end of 2024 the end of America? * WorldNetDaily * by Mychal Massie

 The perversion of human form and human behavior is beyond any historical period heretofore.
 Parents argue that it is their right to permanently disfigure and permanently destroy a child with puberty blockers and coercive menticide, leading children to believe they are something other than the male or female they are born as.

 Once again, it doesn’t matter one iota what anyone thinks or believes; homosexuality is a perverted mental disorder based upon sexual dysmorphia.
-No cultural can survive when moronic sexual perverts masquerading as teachers promote the horrid behavioral modification taking place in schools today, or where authorities pass laws preventing parents from seeking out counselors to treat their child.
+No culture can survive when moronic sexual perverts masquerading as teachers promote the horrid behavioral modification taking place in schools today, or where authorities pass laws preventing parents from seeking out counselors to treat their child.

 The idea that men are no longer men, simply by whim and thus permitted to participate in women’s sports contrary to all legislation, i.e., Title IX, to the contrary, is as lucifarian as it can get.
 The public display of vulturous Satanism of men dressed like women posing as normal while reading stories to children in public libraries is the behavior of a society in free fall.
 The idea of same-sex marriage is a direct assault on the God-ordained human socio-fabric.